-- Allegany College of Maryland (ACM) & Frostburg State University Though no current articulations exist for this new program for these institutions, this will be pursued as a locally developed articulated for CCTE students - Articulated and/or Transcripted Credits are available at various institutions to include: Towson University, Coppin State University, Stevenson University, St. Mary's College of Maryland, Salisbury University, and Hood College.
+- Frostburg State University-6 Transcripted Credits Available Though no current articulations exist for this new program for these institutions, this will be pursued as a locally developed articulation for CCTE students - Articulated and/or Transcripted Credits are available at various institutions to include: Towson University, Coppin State University, Stevenson University, St. Mary's College of Maryland, Salisbury University, and Hood College.